 The Common Questions

-I wanted to start this Review off with the questions that I get all the time about Sparks.
+I wanted to start this Review off with the questions that I get all the time about the Seadoo Sparks.
 Later on I’ll address what changed in 2016 compared to the previous years.

 How Many Models?

 One of the hardest things to wrap your head around was the models of Sea-Doo Sparks.
 People would come into the store and say they wanted a Spark.
 With all the color options, engine options, and seating options its not so cut and dry.